How to turn off Facebook’s latest way to track you

-Facebook has found an interesting new way to track you: by keeping a list of the links you click and sharing this information with advertisers.
+(KTLA) — Facebook has a new way of collecting data about you: keeping a list of the links you click.

 The new feature is called “link history,” and the good news is that you can turn it off.

-A long time ago, Facebook pretty much knew everything about us.
-How?
-They collected data from multiple points, including the websites you visited and stuff you did on your phone, even outside the Facebook App.
+In previous years, Facebook was able to tell a lot about us because it collected data from multiple points, including the websites you visited and stuff you did on your phone, even outside Facebook’s app.

-Then, the whole Cambridge Analytica thing happened and people got hip to the information Facebook was collecting on them.
+Then, Facebook received legal pushback about the information it was collecting.
+Late last year, the company agreed to pay a $725 million settlement because it violated users’ privacy by sharing their data with third parties.

-Soon after, Apple introduced a new feature on the iPhone called App Tracking Transparency and this really cut into the gobs of data Facebook can collect on us.
+Soon after, Apple introduced a new feature on its devices called App Tracking Transparency which cut into the gobs of data Facebook (and numerous other apps and sites) can collect on us.

-Long story short: Facebook has less data on us than ever which means they can’t sell the highly targeted ads they covet for as much.
+Long story short: Facebook has less data on us than ever, which means they can’t sell highly targeted ads for as much.

 Now, they’re trying something new — an in-app web browser that remembers the sites you visit.
 This way, they can get a better understanding of the links we click and the interests we have.